railken/eloquent-mapper/README.md

     left join `employees` as `employees` on `employees`.`office_id` = `offices`.`id`
     where (`employees`.`name` like ? or `employees`.`name` like ?)
 ```

+A sets of class that will enhance eloquent for querying data.

+- Join automatically your relations
+- Filter query with complex logic expression [lara-eye](https://github.com/railken/lara-eye)
+- Attach dynamic relationships without touching the code using [eloquent-relativity](https://github.com/imanghafoori1/eloquent-relativity)

 # Requirements